typesanitizer/b2piet/docs/design.md

 * **Parse** - Converts Brainfuck input to instructions and syntax errors.

-  As far as I know, the only requirement is that brackets ought to be matched.
+  The only requirement is that brackets ought to be matched.

 * **Polish** (or Optimise) - Takes parsed input and produces more efficient Brainfuck output.